 Grade Moderate (grade 3).
 A reasonable standard of fitness is required.
-Daily stages of between 24 to 54km per day.
-Average 39km.
-Total distance 230km approx. Hilly terrain with ascents and descents up to 300m/1000 feet.
+Daily stages of between 29 to 55km (18 to 34mi) per day.
+Hilly terrain with ascents and descents up to 300m/1000 feet.
 The accent is on keeping a relaxed pace to take in all of the attractions, with time to stop and take photos.
 Minor roads with reduced traffic are customary on this trip and we recommend that you familiarise yourself with road cycling in order to participate.

 Arrive in the bustling old town of Souillac, strategically placed since pre-Roman times astride the river Dordogne, and easily reached by rail or autoroute from Paris via Brive.
 Time to explore the old quarter and magnificent 11th century Romanesque church.

 Today you have a choice of two cycle routes to Sarlat.
 The longer route goes beside the Dordogne river mainly along a cyclable piste visiting Chateau Fenelon and the pretty village of Carsac.
 The shorter route is hillier and slightly more challenging.

 Today you can choose to take a rest day and explore and shop in Sarlat.
 Alternatively, you can cycle out to visit the bastide town of Domme and the spectacular village of La Roque Gageac that is tucked beneath the cliffs alongside the Dordogne river.
 Dinner is not included tonight so you are free to sample the local restaurants.

 Cycle today across rolling country to visit the Château of Beynac before arriving at Castelnaud, dominated by its own 12C Château.
 The nearby Château les Milandes can also be visited before you arrive in the delightful old town of St. Cyprien.
 From here you leave the Dordogne river to arrive in the Vézère valley and the cliffs of Les Eyzies, renowned world-wide as the centre of prehistory.